fossabot/hydrusrv/README.md

   `LOGGING_ENABLED=true` and `NODE_ENV=production`.
 With
   `NODE_ENV=development`, hydrusrv logs to the console instead.
   __Absolute path required.__
++ `ALLOW_CROSS_DOMAIN=true`: allows cross-domain requests (useful when the application accessing the API is located on a different domain).
 + `HYDRUS_SERVER_DB_PATH=`: sets the path to the hydrus server main database (called `server.db`). __Absolute path required.__
 + `HYDRUS_MASTER_DB_PATH=`: sets the path to the hydrus server master database